ayamflow/windowsill/README.md

 scroller.addListener(this.onScroll);
 ```

-* *(1)* you can link a window property to the sill object by passing it as a string. scroller.x will be set to window.pageXOffset on each event.
+* *(1)* you can link a window property to the sill object by passing it as a string. `scroller.x` will be set to `window.pageXOffset` on each event.
 * *(2)* you can also pass additionnal properties as non-string, mostly to give initial values.
 * *(3)* you can pass `beforeEvent` and `afterEvent` callbacks, which will be called respectively before and after the event is emitted.
-Those callbacks will automatically be called with the sill context.
+The sill reference and the event are passed as parameters to those callbacks.

 By default, `scroll` and `resize` are already available as `windowsill.resizer` and `windowsill.scroller`, with default debounce time (see [events.js](https://github.com/ayamflow/windowsill/blob/master/src/events.js) for more details).
 This allows to bind all window events to a global abstract object: